UCObservatories/lick_searchable_archive/frontend/doc/how_to_use.rst

 *Sorting* Control which field to sort by, and which direction to sort in.

-*Result Fields* To select multiple result fields hold Control (or Command) when clicking.
-Holding shift while clicking will a range of fields.
+*Result Fields* Select which metadata fields to return in the query results.
 See `Description of all fields`_ more information about what fields are available.

 Finally use the ``Submit Query`` button to run the query against the archive database.